 Water Management with Rain Barrels

 Spring is here and we are all watering our laws and plants.
 That means higher water bills, or does it?
-Watering plants does not automatically mean higher water bills, if you use some water management techniques.
+Watering plants do not automatically mean higher water bills if you use some water management techniques.

-There are many types of rain barrels that range in price from a few dollars to hundred of dollars.
+There are many types of rain barrels that range in price from a few dollars to hundreds of dollars.

 You can elevate the barrel so you can use a hose, or you can use a watering can and carry the water a short distance.
 We suggest you let us create a platform for your rain barrel that makes it seem part of your landscape.
 Then, you can use a hose and let gravity water your plants.

 *This blog below writes about two interesting aspects of landscape management.
-Both help maintain a healthy lawn.
-The importance of both are discussed as well.
+Both help maintains a healthy lawn.
+The importance of both is discussed as well.